US /broʊ/ UK /brəʊ/

 - I receive “props” when I do something good and constructive feedback when there’s something I can improve upon.

-It was at this point in contrasting my past and present experiences within tech which I realized that there wasn’t even one tech bro at Savas.
+It was at this point in contrasting my past and present experiences within tech that I realized that there wasn’t even one tech bro at Savas.
 I correlated that the company’s ethos of inclusion, empathy, and respect is both antithetical to that of tech bro culture and the reason I’m flourishing as a developer in recent months.